bufbuild-ru/docs/docs/generate/tutorial/index.md

 # Code generation quickstart

 The Buf CLI's `buf generate` command generates code from your Protobuf files.
 It uses a `buf.gen.yaml` configuration file to configure input, plugin, and output options, and is a direct replacement for code generation in `protoc`.
-It can accept many [input types](../../reference/inputs/) — for this tutorial, you'll use a single-module [workspace](../../cli/modules-workspaces/).
+It can accept many [input types](../../reference/inputs/) — for this quickstart, you'll use a single-module [workspace](../../cli/modules-workspaces/).

-The tutorial takes you through various ways to set up your generation, from fully local to managed mode.
+The quickstart takes you through various ways to set up your generation, from fully local to managed mode.

 ## Prerequisites

 We recommend completing the [Buf CLI quickstart](../../cli/quickstart/#generate-code) to get an overview of the Buf CLI first.

-This tutorial assumes you already have [Protocol Buffers](https://protobuf.dev/downloads/) installed.
+This quickstart assumes you already have [Protocol Buffers](https://protobuf.dev/downloads/) installed.

 - Install the [Buf CLI](../../cli/installation/)
 - Install the `protoc-gen-go` plugin, or have the corresponding `protoc` plugin for your output language of choice installed and in your `$PATH`.
 The code examples use the Go plugin.